 In order to apply as a reentry applicant, you must:

-- upload any new unofficial transcripts from previous higher education institutions, excluding UW-Madison; and
+• Any new unofficial transcripts from previous higher education institutions

 Current graduate student Admissions